Frequently Asked Questions

 At Edmonton Skydive we offer a basic freefall jump from 10,000 feet with about 30-40 seconds of freefall.
-These jumps are $299/person.
+These jumps are $299-$319/person.
 We do have a sister location south of Edmonton, Alberta Skydive Central, that offers a maximum freefall (highest jumps in Western Canada)

 Do you have group rates or specials?

 Yes.
-Groups of three or more people save $20/person and get the best rate at either Edmonton Skydive or Alberta Skydive Central.
+Groups of two or more people save $20/person and get the best rate at either Edmonton Skydive or Alberta Skydive Central.
 Skydives start at $299/person.
 For more information, visit our pricing page.